CSCI-KNOX/CSCI-3753-PA1/README.md

 vim ~/linux/include/linux/syscalls.h
 ```

-and open the file ​ `syscalls.h`​ and add the prototype of your system call at the end of the file before the endif.
+Add the prototype of your system call at the end of the file before the endif.
 Check the file structure or google if you have trouble.

 ### 2.4 Recompile and run